 Some kids have a hard time with classroom participation, and that’s OK.
 But, we should still encourage them to participate, and encourage them to get clarification on those things with which they’re experiencing difficulty.

-That’s one way that tutoring helps students—by breaking down those barriers, and reinforcing the fact that questions are OK, and expected.
+That’s one of the benefits of one-on-one tutoring—the opportunity to break down those barriers, and reinforce the fact that questions are OK, and expected.

 When’s your next test (or big project)?

 This one is a little more specific, and to the point.
 Kids can easily fly under the radar when it comes to their schoolwork, but having something asked about makes that more difficult by putting everything on the table, and, actually can serve as a reminder that they do have something coming up, and need to start studying or preparing for it.

 This is a powerful question, and can be used in a couple of different manners.
 One way is to reinforce a lesson, and to drive the point home that - even though things didn’t go as planned today - there is tomorrow to make up for it, so keep it top of mind as you move forward.

 This question is also valuable in that it can take the place of asking a few of the above questions.
 Meaning, if you ask what your child’s goals are for tomorrow, it might naturally bring out something that didn’t go great “today,” or, could shine light on the fact that there is a big exam or project tomorrow that they want to conquer.

 As you can see from the explanations above, the question is a powerful tool in sparking valuable conversation with our children.